-Worshipers offer to Inari shrines fried soybean curd, which is believed to be foxes' favorite food.
+Worshipers offer to Inari shrines fried soybean curd (Tofu in Japanese), which is believed to be foxes' favorite food.
 Again, why fox likes to eat fried been curd remains unknown.

 Also symbolizing the Inari shrines are their deep red building and long rows of votive torii gates (picture; top).
 The Shrine here has as many as 40 torii gates and they stretch nearly 100 meters long, making them like a tunnel.
 Most of them are donated by the Shrine's patrons.
 In case of Fushimi Inari, more than 10,000 red torii gates line on the path to the oratory.

-As Inari has been so closely associated with Japanese that many Inari-related words were created.
-White noodles in broth topped with soy-simmered fried bean curd is, for example, called fox-noodles.
-Fried soybean curd pouches stuffed with vinegar rice are also called Inari-sushi.
+As Inari has been so closely associated with Japanese life that many Inari-related words were created.
+White noodles in broth topped with soy-simmered fried tofu, for example, called fox-noodles.
+Fried tofu pouches stuffed with vinegar rice are also called Inari-sushi.
 Both are well known to Japanese and are available at lunch counters.

 Shiseido Group used to be Japan's blue chip company before, but not any longer.
 With the decrease of population, demand for cosmetics is slow.
 It posted a net loss of 14.7 billion yen for 2013.